andycranston/pngshot/README.md

 would listen on port 6543 instead.

-This also means you need to specify the port number as well as the IPv4 address when using the `scrtrigger.py` program.
+This also means you need to specify the port number in addition to the IPv4 address when using the `scrtrigger.py` program.
 For example:

 ```
 python scrtrigger.py 10.1.1.100:6543